Adillwma/QuantumHarmonics/README.md

 <img src="Images/output23.png" width=800>

-*Caption 3D visualisation of the Hydrogen electron position probability density*
+*3D visualisation of the Hydrogen electron position probability densites maxima, it is very important to note that this is just a plot of the maximas in the density, there are not exact shells, which this image could indicate.*

 </div>